Overseas air bases can no longer be counted on as safe harbours for American aircraft forward deployed to conflict zones.

 Source: US Air Force

-With that in mind, the USAF recently completed military exercises dubbed Bamboo Eagle, which sought to evaluate American’s ability to operate a contested environment against so-called “high-end threats” – a reference to modern military adversaries including Russia and China.
+With that in mind, the USAF recently completed military exercises dubbed Bamboo Eagle, which sought to evaluate American’s ability to operate in a contested environment against so-called “high-end threats” – a reference to modern military adversaries including Russia and China.

 The drills, which were held over California, Nevada and the eastern Pacific Ocean, ran from 2-10 August and stressed the ability of an expeditionary air wing to conduct sorties while under threat from simulated missile strikes.